Best Las Vegas Hotels for Families: Smoke-Free Guide (2026)

 Mandalay Bay is the answer to a specific family problem: what do you do when you need a day where nobody wants to go anywhere, AND everyone is still happy?

 We have stayed at Mandalay Bay, and the property delivers on the fundamentals.
+It has a smoking casino, but the air quality is cleaner than expected.
 The pool complex is 11 acres with a wave pool, a lazy river, a main pool, and enough lounge space that you can actually sit down and breathe.
 Our teenagers tend to disappear into this kind of setup for hours.
 The Shark Reef Aquarium is often praised by families and features over 2,000 animals across 14 exhibits.
 It is on our list for the next visit.

 One thing from our actual stay: Request a room away from the airport side.
 Early morning plane noise is noticeable.